5 Spot-On Tips For Hosting Thanksgiving Or Any Holiday Meal

 At my house, the Thanksgiving meal is the most anticipated meal of the year!
-Even though the basic menu remains the same every year (under strict orders from my daughter), we talk about and plan for this special holiday weeks in advance.
+Even though the basic menu for the big dinner remains the same every year (under strict orders from my daughter), we make plans for the big day weeks in advance.

-- If you have room, try to set up the buffet for the main meal in the same room as the dining table.
+- If you have the space, set up the buffet for the main meal in the same room as the dining table.
+If there isn’t extra space where the big table is located, a folding table set up in your living room makes a good spot for a buffet too.

-- A buffet allows you to decorate your table without worrying about leaving space for serving bowls and platters.
+- A buffet allows you to decorate your dining table without worrying about leaving space for side dishes and platters.

 - It’s a time saver for getting food on everyone’s plate while it’s still warm.